 Explorer, photographer, climber, adventurer, brand ambassador...Cory Richards is the very embodiment of "multi-hyphenate."
 Having scaled Mt.
 Everest on more than one occasion — once without supplemental oxygen — it's no surprise that he brings an infectious energy to any space he inhabits, whether he's discussing his upbringing, his travels, or watchmaking.

 Back in 2019, we covered a special prototype watch that Vacheron Constantin made for Richards, which he wore on an Everest expedition.
-We've been waiting two years for the maison to debut a production model of said watch, which, much to our delight, they just did.
+We've been waiting years for the maison to debut a production model of said watch, which, much to our delight, they finally did.
 We got the chance to sit down with Richards for a few minutes to discuss his passions, his relationship to Vacheron, and his plans for the future.

 On what came first — photography or climbing...